 Each of the Austin Air purifiers mentioned above will cleanse the air for areas up to 1500 square feet.

 Warranty Information: All Austin Air products, including the HealthMate, HealthMate Plus+, Allergy Machine, and Pet Machine air purifiers, are backed by a manufacturer’s 5 year mechanical assembly warranty under normal residential use, as well as a 5 year pro-rated HEPA cartridge warranty.
 Made in the USA.

+When set to the highest setting they can be loud.
 My husband and I moved into a new construction home recently (which was not our Plan A), and the new carpet and paint fumes were overwhelming.
 We ran two Healthmate purifiers on high in different parts of the house – they’re pretty loud at that setting, but after the initial filtration phase (usually 48 hours to a week) most people set it on maintenance mode (either low or medium).